The Stats on Drug Addiction in South Africa – Stop The Drug War

 • Drug consumption in South Africa is twice the world norm.

-• 15% of South Africa’s population have a drug problem.
+• 15% of South Africa’s population has a drug problem.

-• The recently-released United Nations World Drug Report had named South Africa as one of the drug capitals of the world.
+• The recently released United Nations World Drug Report named South Africa as one of the drug capitals of the world.

-• The abuse of alcohol and usage of dagga has lead to the country to being one of the top ten narcotics and alcohol abusers in the world.
+• The abuse of alcohol and usage of dagga has led to the country being one of the top ten narcotics and alcohol abusers in the world.

 • One Rand in four in circulation in SA is linked to the substance abuse problem.
 (CDA-Bayever)